-School paves way for eco-friendly uniforms
+School introduces eco-friendly school uniforms

 The school is an ‘eco-school’, meaning it is committed to actively addressing environmental issues, from litter and waste recycling to healthy living and biodiversity.

-Lee Sanders, Headteacher at Brabyns Preparatory School, said: “We are delighted with the new uniform and excited about the new look this gives to Brabyns.
+Lee Sanders, headteacher at Brabyns Preparatory School, said: “We are delighted with the new uniform and excited about the new look this gives to Brabyns.
 The quality is excellent – you would never guess that the material is made from recycled plastic.
 The added bonus is that it is more hard-wearing and colour-fast than ordinary material, so it also offers added durability and value for money.”

 He added: “The school has always tried to promote looking after the environment so being the first school in Marple to have an eco-uniform fits well with our ethos.”